Skip to main content

 What categories can my child write in?

-The John Locke competition offers seven main categories: Philosophy, Politics, Economics, History, Psychology, Theology, and Law.
-There is also a Junior Prize for students aged 14 and under.
+The John Locke competition offers ten subject categories: Philosophy, Politics, Economics, History, Psychology, Theology, Law, International Relations, Public Policy, and Science & Technology.
+There is also a Junior category for students aged 14 and under.
 Each category has 3 thought-provoking questions to choose from.
 Our program prepares students for any category—core skills apply across all disciplines.

 What makes your results so strong?

-Our 67% shortlist rate comes from our methodology: we teach rigorous thinking, not just essay writing.
+Our 93% shortlist rate in 2026 (38 of 41 students) comes from our methodology: we teach rigorous thinking, not just essay writing.
 Essays are judged on knowledge, evidence, quality of argumentation, originality, structure, style, and persuasive force.
 Our instructors include Oxford-trained academics who understand what makes arguments compelling at the highest level.

 Which track should I choose?